-Director Dario Argento's original idea was that the ballet school would accommodate young girls not older than 12.
+Director Dario Argento's original idea was that the ballet school would accommodate young girls no older than twelve years.
 However, the studio and producer Salvatore Argento (his father) denied his request because a film this violent involving children would almost certainly be banned.
-Dario raised the age limit of the girls to 20 but didn't rewrite the script, hence the naiveté of the characters and the occasionally childlike dialogue.
-He also put all the doorknobs at about the same height as the actress' heads, so they would have to raise their arms in order to open the doors, just like children.
+Dario raised the age limit of the girls to twenty years but did not rewrite the script, hence the naiveté of the characters and the occasionally childlike dialogue.
+He also put all the doorknobs at about the same height as the actress' heads so they would have to raise their arms in order to open the doors, just like children.

-Originally the film was to have starred Daria Nicolodi, who was Dario Argento's girlfriend at the time and who also wrote the screenplay.
-However, Argento decided to go with a younger actress.
-Nicolodi does appear in the film twice: she can be glimpsed in the film's opening sequence that shows Susy walking through the airport, and she also provides the gravelly voice of Helena Markos.
+Originally, the film was going to star Daria Nicolodi, who was director Dario Argento's girlfriend at the time and who also wrote the screenplay.
+Nicolodi ultimately did appear in the film twice; she can be glimpsed in the film's opening sequence that shows Suzy walking through the airport, and she also provides the gravelly voice of Helena Markos.

 Jessica Harper said in interviews that the most frightening scene in the film for her was the grand finale where everything explodes and shatters around her as she flees the academy.
 Harper said that the rigged explosions were quite unnerving as they went off close to her.

 The film's finale was inspired by a dream that co-writer Daria Nicolodi once had.
 In the dream she said she had encountered an invisible witch and, most bizarrely, there was a panther in the room with her that suddenly exploded.
 The dream was written into the film, but it's a porcelain panther that explodes.